bijay5489/Weather-app/README.md

 Register for an API key at OpenWeather API.
 Follow the API details provided at 5 day / 3 hour forecast API.
 This project provides practical experience with AJAX and API integration in building modern web applications.

+I have removed the MY API KEY FOR NOW.